iks1/Attack.Capital/README.md

 A full-stack blogging platform built with Node.js, Next.js 14, TypeScript, Prisma, and PostgreSQL, assignment given by `Attack.Capital`.

+`Note`: I faced some last minute issue while developing the application, I noticed that the `styled components` that I used for stylling is failling in certain cases, for example changing the browser route manually, so if stylling fails `please restart the client application`.
+I might fix the issue later but could not right now.

 ## Table of Contents

 - [Features](#features)